-Before cooking the quinoa though, it needs to be rinsed well with cold water.
+As you may or may not know, quinoa needs to be rinsed with cold water before cooking it.
 This simple process will help get rid of the bitter tasting compound (saponin) that coats the tiny seeds; if you don’t do it, it’s going to taste wrong and you’ll never want to use this ancient power food again in your diet.
 We don’t want that!

 This basket-style coffee filter stores easily in your kitchen drawers and make for a handy fine-mesh strainer for rinsing quinoa and so much more!
 Order yours from the Amazon below!